-It is an unfortunate circumstance that we still live in a world that has failed to create sufficient awareness of the health hazards of public defecation.
+It is an unfortunate circumstance of social evils that we still live in a world that has failed to create sufficient awareness of the health hazards of public defecation.
 Not only is it a nuisance to the environment but it is unconducive to the health of the poor themselves.
-The need to inculcate better systems and provide long term sustainable models of public utilities such as toilets is very crucial.
+The need to inculcate better systems and provide long-term sustainable models of public utilities such as toilets is very crucial.
 The need to provide enough facilities that would cater to all is urgent.
 The design can help encourage their regular usage.

 6. Squatter settlements

-Squatter settlements have been a permanent and frequently surfacing issue in most cities in India.
+Squatter settlements have been a permanent and frequently surfacing issue of social evils in most cities in India.
 The reasons for their existence are manifold and usually tied with social, economic, and political conditions in society.
 However, while the debates for housing solutions may continue, the reality of their existence is undeniable.
-There needs to be a policy level intervention that discourages the appropriation of public land for such settlements, to provide sustainable and affordable housing solutions to accommodate the people living in these settlements and give them a sense of ownership and belongingness in society.
+There needs to be a policy-level intervention that discourages the appropriation of public land for such settlements, to provide sustainable and affordable housing solutions to accommodate the people living in these settlements and give them a sense of ownership and belongingness in society.

 7. Congested living environments

 As cities grow denser and more populated, the need for breathing spaces increases while the availability of land decreases.
 It is, however, giving rise to dense neighborhoods where people live amidst a sea of towering concrete jungles.
 This seriously affects the quality of life, mental well-being of people, and their lifespan.
 Strict policies need to be implemented and followed to provide proportional and well-designed open public spaces at every neighborhood level.